Italkebby/Mazda-3-tape-md-aux/README.md

 It's likely that the cable tie I put in place as an electrician exerted pressure and, due to vibrations, caused a poor connection or disconnected one of these audio jacks.

+Update 19/04/2024

+Finally I realize why after some time this Mod run into a BUG.
+Problem: After I pressed TAPE button, it shows "Tape play" but after about 30 sec it disappears.
+FIX: Make sure to NOT enable "RPT" function by pressing '1' button (could be repeat loop ?
+I have to check on the manual)

 Other info about this project:
 - https://github.com/Krasutski/mazda_tape_deck_emulator -> code for Mazda 6 2005 3.0L with tape/md button
 - https://nikosapi.org/hardware/mazda-radio/davidoshea-archive/radio/ -> how does it work the bus communication (head unit <--> Tape Deck)